Number 72: Alfonsina Strada

 alfonsina strada

-After the first stages, Alfonsina surprised even herself.
-Takes a hit, she isn’t the last (54 of 57), 32 men already have retired.
+After the first stages, Alfonsina surprised even herself, she isn’t the last (54 of 57), 32 men already have retired.

-Moreover, the Giro is hell.
-3618 km.
+Moreover, the Giro is hell, 3618 km of hell.
 The roads in many parts of the country are little more than strips of mud.
-You fall, you flat, you will lose hours.
+If you fall, you have a puncture (or many), you will lose hours.
 The 304 km between Foggia and L’Aquila, the Giro reaches the sharp peaks of the Abruzzi, with the dreadful Macerone.

-After a disastrous fall, Alfonsina replaced her broken handlebar with a broomstick borrowed from a housewife.
+After a disastrous fall, Alfonsina replaced her broken handlebar with a broomstick borrowed from a housewife along the road.
 Towards Perugia, the surprising flood.
 She arrives out of regular time.
 But the jury allows her to continue the race.
 She is now an attraction.

 Left widow by Luigi Strada, Alfonsina remarried in Milan, on December 9, 1950, with an ex-cyclist, Carlo Messori, with the help of whom she continues her sports activity until she decides to quit competitions.
 But her passion for cycling is not blown over.
 She opens, in fact, in Milan, in Via Varesina, a bicycle shop with a small workshop for repairs.
 Widow again in 1957, she keeps running the store by herself.

 She rides her last race in 1956, sixty-five years old, a veteran, who won.
 She died in 1957, left alone with her cats, falling on the ground while trying to start her Guzzi 500 motorcycle.
-The women’s Giro d’Italia was born in 1988, in France there is no female Tour de France yet.
+The women’s Giro d’Italia was born in 1988.
+Today, the highest peak of the Giro d’Italia Women is the Cima Alfonsina Strada.
+In France the first female edition of the Tour de France was in 2022.

 For more complete documentation about Alfonsina check out the book “Het roerige leven van Alfonsina Strada: de enige vrouw die ooit de Giro reed” by Paolo Facchinetti.
 This book is only available in Italian and Dutch.